 There are a number of American and Japanese memorials around the island as well as small ones put up by relatives of soldiers.

 Orange Beach was the main landing area for the American troops on September 15th, 1944.
-Here is what it looks like now.
+The picture on the left is what happened on September 15th, 1944.
+The right is what it looks like now.

 The following picture is of a simple bomb made by the Japanese.
 Steve found this concrete structure, unaware it was a bomb until he noticed a small wire (the tripping device) sticking out of the end of it.
 He took it apart to discover a molotov cocktail type device in the middle.
 There was all kinds of nails and iron bits embedded in the concrete.
 A nasty bit of work.

 The visit to the demolition site was the end of our tour and we headed back to our dinghies and to our anchorage in Two Dogs.
 Our next visit to Peleliu was a much longer and more comfortable stay.

 This trip we planned to stay a week.
 Besides diving Peleliu, a much more in-depth tour of the battle sites was planned with for our new friends Steve and Cassandra.
 After settling in our first stop was their office where they showed us a few bits of ordnance that they had picked up.

 Steve reeled off the minutia of ordnance, mortars, bombs, etc. and I must admit that it all went over my head.